emilyhendrickson253/bggn213_github/README.md

 # bggn213_github
-This is for my UCSD bioinformatics class.
+This is for my bioinformatics class at UC San Diego.